flavio185/wine-classification-project/README.md

 # wine-classification-project

-This project is for classification project of wine dataset
+This project is for classification project of wine datase

 ## Project Organization